eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 My job involves building the infrastructure and tooling needed to support the full feature set of Next.js on Netlify, which has exposed me to the internals of the framework in a way that most people won't see.
 Over the years, I have seen concerning patterns of tight coupling between the open-source framework and the infrastructure of the company that builds it.

-My employment is also the reason why I bave always been very weary of voicing these concerns in public.
+My employment is also the reason why I have always been very wary of voicing these concerns in public.
 As a Netlify employee, I don't really get to voice an objective concern about Next.js without people dismissing my claims as Netlify unleashing one of its minions to spread [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) about a competitor.

 I'm not keen on exposing myself and the company to that type of debate, so I have always chosen to work behind the scenes in supporting the developers who decide to deploy their sites on Netlify and shield them from all the complexity that goes into making that possible.

 But then something happened.

-Last weekend, Vercel has disclosed a critical security vulnerability with Next.js.
+Last weekend, Vercel disclosed a critical security vulnerability with Next.js.
 This type of issue is normal, but the way Vercel chose to handle it was so poor, reckless and disrespectful to the community that it has exacerbated my concerns about the governance of the project.

 For me, things change once your decisions put other people at risk, so I felt the urge to speak up.